Browse by Medical Category

 In order to address all aspects of the patient's well-being, we may call on colleagues throughout Mass General, including physical therapists, speech therapists, social workers and psychologists.
 We strive to develop a long-term treatment solution that allows the patient to control this disorder and lead an independent, active life.
 Many of our patients are able to continue working until a normal retirement age.

 Genetics can play a strong role in children who develop dystonia and may also be a significant risk factor for adults.
-When appropriate, we refer patients for genetic counseling and testing to determine if a genetic mutation that causes dystonia is present.
-Tests take place primarily through the Mass General Neurogenetics DNA Diagnostic Laboratory.
-For patients who have symptoms, genetic testing helps to ensure an accurate diagnosis.
+When appropriate, we refer patients for genetic counseling to determine if a genetic mutation that causes dystonia is present.

 Our team has highly specialized experience in caring for patients with cervical dystonia, generalized dystonia, writer's cramp and other forms of dystonia.
 Whereas most hospitals have one neurologist seeing all patients with movement disorders, we have four neurologists with expertise in dystonia.